MES Student Paper Award

 The Middle East Section awards an annual Student Paper Award.
 Both undergraduate and graduate students are eligible.
 The winner will receive a prize of $500, plus a chance to summarize the award winning paper in AN and at the AAA meeting.
 Papers should be no longer than 10,000 words (not including notes and bibliography) and must have been completed no earlier than January 1 of the previous year.
 The paper should include a cover page with the name of the professor and class for which the paper was written and email addresses for both the student and professor.
 Please check the link above for submission guidelines.

-Ms. Alia Amr Amin Shaddad – A graduate student at the American University in Cairo, for a chapter of her MA thesis entitled “al-Dar is Where the Heart Is”, which was advised by Dr. Dina Makram-Ebeid
+- Winner: Alia Amr Amin Shaddad (American University in Cairo) — “al-Dar is Where the Heart Is” Advised by Dr. Dina Makram-Ebeid

-Mr. Kyle Benedict Craig – A graduate student at Northwestern University, for his essay titled: “Chromo-Topia: Amman Graffiti/Street Art and the Spatiotemporal Politics of Color” which was supervised by Dr. Adia Benton.
+- Honorable Mention: Kyle Benedict Craig (Northwestern University) — “Chromo-Topia: Amman Graffiti/Street Art and the Spatiotemporal Politics of Color”

 - Winner: Naye Idriss, ““Pedagogies of Becoming – An Ethnography of Readings and Resistance.”

 - Honorable Mention: Timothy Loh, “Language in Medical Worlds: The Politics of Hearing Technology, Speaking, and Arabic for Deaf Children in Jordan.”